sagemathinc/cocalc_tutorial/tips_and_tricks/tips_and_tricks.md

 ![Restart project](./assets/restart_project.png)

 ## Using Git
-As CoCalc supports the usage of terminal people can collaborate using Git within a course-affiliated project.
+CoCalc support for the terminal enables students (and instructors) to collaborate using Git within a course-affiliated project.

 If you already have a project or some files allocated in GitHub you can add them to your project.
 Click on the **New** button and add/paste the link to your repository in the appropriate text box.
 Click on the **Download from Internet** button.